jagter/python-netbox/docs/index.rst

 Python Netbox Client
 =========================================

-python-netbox is a client for Netbox (https://github.com/digitalocean/netbox).
+python-netbox is a client for the Netbox (https://github.com/digitalocean/netbox) API.
 It's based on the APIv2 which is released since version 2.0.0.
-For now only the get/create/delete methods are implemented.
-The possibility to modify items will be implementend soon.
+It requires python 3.

 Installation
 ============

 To get the latest version from Github::

-   pip install -e git+https://github.com/jagter/python-netbox.git#egg=python-netbox
+   pip install python-netbox

 Contents